CBSDLab/Bass-diffusion/README.md

 ![image](https://github.com/user-attachments/assets/a9cea467-e133-41e7-9887-484a9e98f695)

+Figure 2 shows the plots from simulating the model from 0 to 24 months using the equations above with a $DT=1/64$.

-Figure 2.
-Innovation and immitation over time
+**Figure 2.** Innovation and immitation over time

 ![image](https://github.com/user-attachments/assets/f03e5734-8156-480b-9d79-196ccb371f13)